Portrait of opera director and librettist Brett Nicholas Brown, working internationally in historical repertoire and new opera

 Opera Director & Librettist

-He has directed productions for both the Valletta Baroque Festival and the Valletta Early Opera Festival, including the first modern revival of Girolamo Abos’ Pelopida (1747).
-His practice brings together musicological research, innovative dramaturgy, and a distinctive visual aesthetic to reimagine operatic works for contemporary audiences.
-He maintains ongoing creative collaborations with fashion designer Luke Azzopardi, architect Anthony Bonnici, and choreographer Simon Riccardi-Zani, through which this visual and physical language is developed and realised in performance.
+He has directed operas for the Valletta Baroque Festival and the Valletta Early Opera Festival, including the first modern revival of Girolamo Abos’ Pelopida (1747).
+These projects were developed through sustained collaboration with fashion designer Luke Azzopardi, architect Anthony Bonnici, and choreographer Simon Riccardi-Zani, forming a visual and physical world that evolved in dialogue with musical and dramatic structures.